The $8mil Solana Hack: What We Know So Far

 2. >Trusted Apps

-He also added that the widespread advice to revoke wallet approvals would not help unless users transferred their holdings to an offline hardware wallet.
+He also added that the widespread advice of revoking wallet approvals would not help unless users transfer their holdings to an offline hardware wallet.

-Anatoly Yakovenko, Solana’s co-founder, further clarified that a wallet “interaction” could not make the network vulnerable.
+Anatoly Yakovenko, Solana Labs co-founder, further clarified that a wallet interaction could not make it vulnerable.

 According to OtterSec, an independent blockchain auditor, the transactions were being signed by the wallets in question, suggesting compromised private keys.

-Several addresses have already been linked to the attack and continue to be monitored by the community – one, two, three and four.
+Several addresses have already been linked to the attack and are still being monitored by the community – Hacker’s Wallet 1, 2, 3 and 4.

 This does not appear to be a bug with Solana core code, but in software used by several software wallets popular among users of the network.